Apothecary-Community/rules/README.md

 ## Introduction

-The Apothecary is a chill and welcoming left-leaning community, a minority friendly space, a place of self-expression.
+The Apothecary is a chill and welcoming left-leaning community, a minority friendly space, a place of self-expression and empowerment.
 The community is heavily moderated for the safety and comfort of our members, if that's not something you're comfortable with, this isn't the space for you.
 Be respectful of others, even those you don't understand.

 ## Content

-There is specific and strict content policy on this server, for the protection of our members.
+There are specific and strict content policies on this server for the protection of our members.

 ### Guidelines